Primed to enable astonishing performance and breathtaking image quality

 Where every GPU design differs, however, is in the way the anisotropic filtering is actually executed.
 The GCN Architecture has been specifically optimized to produce superior results when AF is enabled.

-Improved anisotropic filtering in products like the AMD Radeon™ HD 7900 Series ensure gamers get sharper, better textures when this technology is enabled.
+Improved anisotropic filtering enables gamers to get sharper, better textures when this technology is enabled.

 Improved DirectX® 11 Tessellation